 - Employment obligations.
 For the purpose of absentee voting, the term "employment" shall include the care of children and infirm adults, with or without compensation.

-What better way to be involved in the integrity of our electoral system than becoming an election official in your town!
+What better way to be involved in the integrity of our electoral system than becoming an election official in your community!
 These positions range from a Supervisor of the Checklist, which require a day-long commitment on election day and town meeting, and occasional preparatory meetings throughout the rest of the year, to Town or City Clerk, which are often part time or full time paid positions.
 Please NOTE this might be different in your town or city.

 Local Election Official Job Descriptions